Jordan Shotwell

 For most B2B marketing sites, this is a net win.
 Pricing gets simpler, CMS limits go way up, and the line between "I have a marketing site" and "I have a content operation" doesn't require a plan change anymore.
 But there are timing nuances that matter, especially if you're on monthly billing or managing client sites under an agency Workspace.

 Premium gives you 20,000 CMS items, 40 CMS Collections, 50GB bandwidth, 300 static pages, form file upload, well-known files support, and faster search indexing.
 Pricing lands at $25/month on an annual plan, or $39/month on a monthly plan.
-The full feature list lives on the Webflow pricing page.
+The full feature list is on the Webflow pricing page.

 If you're on Basic, here's what's different: